andypotatohy/roast/README.md

 Please read the [Getting started](#getting-started) and the [Synopsis](#synopsis) sections first.
 It'll only cost you 10 minutes.
 If you're lazy or tired, just go to [Example 23](#example-23) for quick reference.
 Do not forget to check out the fancy `capInfo.xls` file.

 If you still get stuck, please subscribe to the ROAST user mailing list by clicking [here](https://groups.google.com/group/roast-users/subscribe).
+You can ask any questions and share your experiences there.

 ## Acknowledgements